 Specialist property solicitors, representing clients throughout England and Wales

-There are many reasons why you may consider buying land from a neighbour.
+There are many reasons why you may consider the purchase of land from a neighbour.
 You may want to use the land to extend your house or garden, build a new house or develop several properties.
-Whilst you may be on good terms with your neighbour, buying garden or other land from them involves the same practical and legal considerations as purchasing any other property.
+Whilst you may be on good terms with your neighbour, buying garden or other land next to your house from them involves the same practical and legal considerations as purchasing any other property.
 And that’s why you need good advice you can rely on from specialist property solicitors.

 For no strings attached FREE initial phone advice about any aspect of buying land from your neighbour, call our specialist property team now on FREEPHONE 0800 1404544.